Integrated information theory: Criticism

 Neuroscientists Björn Merker, David Rudrauf and Philosopher Kenneth Williford co-authored a paper criticizing IIT on several grounds.
 Firstly, by not demonstrating that all members of systems which do in fact combine integration and differentiation in the formal IIT sense are conscious, systems which demonstrate high levels of integration and differentiation of information might provide the necessary conditions for consciousness but those combinations of attributes do not amount to the conditions for consciousness.
 Secondly that the measure, Φ, reflects efficiency of global information transfer rather than level of consciousness, and that the correlation of Φ with level of consciousness through different states of wakefulness (e.g. awake, dreaming and dreamless sleep, anesthesia, seizures and coma) actually reflect the level of efficient network interactions performed for cortical engagement.
 Hence Φ reflects network efficiency rather than consciousness, which would be one of the functions served by cortical network efficiency.

+Computer scientist Robert J. Marks II has further argued the computational problems with Φ as IIT's measure of complexity, stating that "there are significant computational barriers to calculating Φ, the measure of high complexity used in IIT.
+IIT requires examining the KL divergence of all bifurcations of a system to calculate Φ. This number grows so quickly with respect to the number of states that calculating Φ becomes computationally prohibitive."

 A letter published on 15 September 2023 in the preprint repository PsyArXiv and signed by 124 scholars asserted that until IIT is empirically testable, it should be labeled pseudoscience.
 A number of researchers defended the theory in response.
 An anonymized public survey invited all authors from peer-reviewed papers published between 2013 and 2023 found by a query of Web of Science using "consciousness AND theor*".
 Of the 60 respondents, 8% "fully" agreed, and 20% did "not at all" agree with the letter, with the remainder falling in between these poles.

 The 10 March 2025 Nature Neuroscience commentary "What Makes a Theory of Consciousness Unscientific?" was signed by many of the same writers as the letter.
 It asserts that "the core ideas of IIT lack empirical support and are metaphysical, and not scientific" and refers to "the core claims of IIT, which we argue are unscientific".
+In a March 2025 Nature Neuroscience commentary, Giulio Tononi and colleagues responded to these criticisms, arguing that IIT is a scientific theory that makes falsifiable predictions and listing peer-reviewed studies presented as empirical tests of its core claims.